VIDA-NYU/reprozip/paper/paper.md

   - name: NYU Division of Libraries & Center for Data Science
     index: 3
 date: 25 October 2016
+bibliography: paper.bib
 ---

 # Summary
-ReproZip is a tool aimed at simplifying the process of creating reproducible experiments.
+ReproZip [@ReproZip] is a tool aimed at simplifying the process of creating reproducible experiments.
 After finishing an experiment, writing a website, constructing a database, or  creating an interactive environment, users can run ReproZip to create reproducible packages, archival snapshots, and an easy way for reviewers to validate their work.

 ReproZip was created to combat the problem of "dependency hell" -- the pit of software libraries, inputs, configuration parameters, etc. that comprise everything necessary to run and rerun applications and computational experiments.
 For researchers to even begin to think about sharing their work reliably and reproducibly, they have to create a compendium of all the steps and dependencies.
 Doing this manually is not only a huge pain, but also ridiculously difficult and prone to human error, especially if the researcher didn’t plan to do this at the beginning.